+- Mix the dry ingredients.
 Add the SLSA, silk powder, and pearl powder into a mixing bowl and stir to combine well.
 SLSA is a dusty, fine powder so cover your nose and mouth from breathing in the powder.

+- Make the vanilla infusion.
 Place the shea and mango butter into a heat-resistant bowl or container and melt in a water bath over low heat.
 Add the camellia oil and rice germ oil.
 Slice the vanilla bean open, scrape out the vanilla seeds and stir into the butter-oil mixture.
 Let infuse for 20 minutes.
 Remove from the heat and add up to 18 drops vanilla oleoresin.

 How do I use my DIY vanilla cleansing bars?